nanobowers/py2rb/README.md

 In addition to walking and writing the AST tree and writing a Ruby syntax output, this tool either:
 - Monkey-patches (or refines) some common Ruby Modules and Classes in order to emulate the Python equivalent.
-- Calls equivalent Ruby methods to the python equivalent
+- Calls equivalent Ruby methods to the Python equivalent
+- Calls wrapped ruby methods that provide Python equivalent functionality

 ## Usage